Tokuyama Co. (OTCMKTS:TKYMY) Short Interest Update

 Tokuyama Co.
-(OTCMKTS:TKYMY – Get Rating) was the recipient of a large increase in short interest in February.
-As of February 28th, there was short interest totalling 600 shares, an increase of 50.0% from the February 13th total of 400 shares.
-Based on an average daily volume of 1,200 shares, the short-interest ratio is presently 0.5 days.
+(OTCMKTS:TKYMY – Get Rating) was the recipient of a large growth in short interest during the month of February.
+As of February 28th, there was short interest totalling 600 shares, a growth of 50.0% from the February 13th total of 400 shares.
+Based on an average trading volume of 1,200 shares, the days-to-cover ratio is presently 0.5 days.

-Separately, Zacks Investment Research upgraded Tokuyama from a “sell” rating to a “hold” rating in a research note on Wednesday, December 22nd.
+Separately, Zacks Investment Research raised shares of Tokuyama from a “sell” rating to a “hold” rating in a report on Wednesday, December 22nd.

 Tokuyama Corp. engages in the manufacture and sale of inorganic and organic industrial chemicals, synthetic resins, cement, and construction materials.
 It operates through the following segments: Chemicals, Specialty Products, Cement, Life and Amenity, and Others.
 The Chemicals segment produces and markets caustic soda, soda ash, and chlorine.